xeolabs/xeolabs.github.com/_posts/2018-06-29-biodigital-human.md

 websiteReadible: http://scenejs.org
 ---

-From 2009 to 2018 I worked remotely from Berlin, Germany with the team at [BioDigital Systems](http://biodigital.com) in Manhattan, New York, to help develop and maintain the [BioDigital Human](http://biodigitalhuman.com) anatomy visualization platform and its public developer API.
+Since 2009 I've worked remotely from Berlin, Germany with the team at [BioDigital Systems](http://biodigital.com) in Manhattan, New York, to help develop and maintain the [BioDigital Human](http://biodigitalhuman.com) anatomy visualization platform and its public developer API.
 <br><br>
 We developed the Human on **[SceneJS](http://scenejs.org)**, an open source WebGL library I created for developing 3D graphics applications